Financial Services Compensation Scheme: Funding

 The FSCS is funded by levies on firms authorised by the Prudential Regulation Authority and the Financial Conduct Authority.
 FSCS's costs are made up of management expenses and compensation payments.

 Bank, building society or credit union insolvency

-The FSCS protects UK authorised banks, building societies and credit unions up to £85,000 per depositor in the event of their insolvency.
-If deposits or savings are in a joint account the total of FSCS protection doubles to £170,000.
+The Financial Services Compensation Scheme (FSCS) protects eligible deposits held with UK-authorised banks, building societies, and credit unions.
+From 1 December 2025, the deposit protection limit will increase from £85,000 to £120,000 per person, per authorised firm.
+If deposits or savings are in a joint account, the amount of FSCS protection will be £120,000 per eligible person.
+FSCS protection for deposits is free and automatic.
+If a bank, building society or credit union is deemed to be insolvent or at the risk of insolvency, FSCS will automatically pay compensation to its customers.
+In the vast majority of cases, savings are refunded in less than 7 days.

-FSCS protection is free and automatic.
-If anything happens to your bank, building society or credit union, FSCS will automatically refund your savings.
-In the vast majority of cases savings are refunded in less than 7 days.
+The deposit protection increase which is due to take place on 1 December 2025 will be the first inflation increase for eight years.

-From 3 July 2015 some types of temporary high balances of up to £1,000,000 are protected for up to six months.
+Since 3 July 2015 some types of temporary high balances of up to £1,000,000 have been protected for up to six months.
+From 1 December 2025, this protection will increase to £1,400,000 for the same six-month period.